carpentries-incubator/workflows-nextflow/_episodes/02-channels.md

 ### of

-The factory `Channel.of` allows the creation of a `queue` channel with the values specified as argument.
+When want to create a channel containing multiple values we can use the channel factory `Channel.of`.  `Channel.of` allows the creation of a `queue` channel with the values specified as argument.

 ~~~